gmeds/Bacteria-Genomics24/README.md

 - Taxonomic analysis
 - Gene set completeness analysis

 **Note: This course is continuously being updated.
-By the time you are here, some or most of the modules will not be complete.
+By the time you are here, some or most of the modules will not have beeen complete.
+However, the available material is just sufficient to get you started.
 Or when complete, the material will be constantly adjusted at no inconvenience.**

 By the end of the course, students will have experience performing common genomic analyses on bacterial sequence data using cloud resources.
 Course Modules
 The course contains 15 modules: